The Penitent Saint Peter

 This work is marked by a religious intensity that can be related to the concerns of the Counter-Reformation church.
 The biblical description of Saint Peter’s penitence in the days after the crucifixion was used by Counter-Reformation Catholics to justify the sacrament of penance or confession, which had been challenged by Protestantism.
 Devotional concerns aside, the canvas is a quintessential example of El Greco’s painterly virtuosity and of the poignant humanity of his figures.

-View a discussion of The Penitent Saint Peter by Dr. John Marciari, Curator of European Art.
+View a discussion of The Penitent Saint Peter by Dr. John Marciari, former Curator of European Art.